BrandonFirmstone/portfolio1/README.md

 - https://www.w3docs.com/snippets/css/how-to-set-the-size-of-a-checkbox-with-html-and-css.html helped with responsivity regarding the checkbox on the about page
 - Using Google Fonts for the site's Logo.
 Specifically the Grand Hotel font.
 - https://css-tricks.com/snippets/css/scale-on-hover-with-webkit-transition/ helped with animating the text on the index.html page.
+- Used https://ecotrust-canada.github.io/markdown-toc/ to generate a table of contents

 ## Content